dsa-ntc/peninsuladsa-ntc.github.io/_pages/public-transit.md

 Push SamTrans to opt in San Mateo County to the regional funding measure (SB 63)
 * *ASAP:* Sign our coalition's [Bay Area transit petition for NO service cuts](https://actionnetwork.org/letters/build-more-housing-and-prevent-dire-transit-service-cuts/), plus more support for affordable housing (300+ signatures)!
-* ASAP: Sign our coalition's [petition to stop the Caltrans highway widening of 101/92](https://actionnetwork.org/petitions/stop-the-widenings-of-highway-101-and-interstate-280) and fund public transit instead (~600 signatures)!
+* *ASAP:* Sign our coalition's [petition to stop the Caltrans highway widening of 101/92](https://actionnetwork.org/petitions/stop-the-widenings-of-highway-101-and-interstate-280) and fund public transit instead (~600 signatures)!
-* *By June 30*: Email the SamTrans Board of Directors ([Board@SamTrans.com](mailto:Board@SamTrans.com)) to voice your support of a progressively funded SB 63 (scroll down for talking points).
+* *By June 30:* Email the SamTrans Board of Directors ([Board@SamTrans.com](mailto:Board@SamTrans.com)) to voice your support of a progressively funded SB 63 (scroll down for talking points).
 * *Wednesday, July 2, 2-5pm:* Make a 2-minute public comment in person, on Zoom, or by email ([PublicComment@SamTrans.com](mailto:publiccomment@samtrans.com)) at the [next SamTrans Board of Directors meeting](https://www.samtrans.com/meetings/2025/07/samtrans-board-directors) in San Carlos (scroll down for full details).

 <h2>San Mateo County: Transit 4 All</h2>